 West Nile Virus

-Sign up for CodeRed to receive updates about West Nile Virus in your neighborhood.
-Learn more about CodeRed and sign up here
+to receive updates about West Nile Virus in your neighborhood.

 The city monitors for West Nile Virus and other mosquito-borne diseases within our community as part of the Tarrant County Mosquito Surveillance Program.
 During the months of April through October, mosquitoes are collected and submitted to the Tarrant County Public Health to test for West Nile Virus and other mosquito-borne diseases.

-One resident who lives in the northern sector of our city tested positive for WNV this summer.
-Several mosquito samples have also tested positive.
+In 2014, one resident who lives in the northern sector of our city tested positive for WNV.
+Several mosquito samples also tested positive.
 The positive samples were collected at:

 Mosquito Control Efforts